GabErves/Project-Synergy-Website/README.md

 <h1>Here are some early design screenshots of the mobile app!</h1>

-<h3>Figma was used to create the early wireframes, and a tenplate from Behance was utilized as well. </b>
+<h3>Figma was used to create the early wireframes, and a template from Behance was utilized as well. </b>

 <img width="375" alt="S-4" src="https://user-images.githubusercontent.com/97007581/200374118-34f5714b-88ec-4ca7-91ea-eee4c6adc44c.png">